Self-Employed Mortgage

 This is the core tension for self-employed borrowers: good tax strategy and strong mortgage qualification often work against each other.

-Tax Returns vs. Bank Statements
+Self-Employed Mortgages: Tax Returns vs. Bank Statements

 There are two broad categories of mortgage options for self-employed borrowers, and each one works differently.

-Factor Tax Return–Based Loans Bank Statement Loans
+Option A: Tax Return–Based Loans

-Income documentation 2 years of personal and business tax returns 12–24 months of personal or business bank statements
+Documentation: 2 years of personal and business tax returns.

-Tax return–based loans (conventional, FHA, VA) offer better rates and terms, but they only work if your net income on paper supports the loan amount you need.
-Bank statement loans cost more but give you a path to qualification when your tax returns don't reflect your real earning power.
+Tax return–based loans offer better rates and terms, but they only work if your net income on paper supports the loan amount you need.
+Bank statement loans cost more but give you a path to qualification when your tax returns don’t reflect your real earning power.
 According to the Consumer Financial Protection Bureau, borrowers should compare total loan costs — not just interest rates — when evaluating different mortgage options.

 How the Self-Employed Mortgage Process Works